The traveling-PWN modeling attempt on the enigmatic LHAASO dumbbell-like structure: Multiwavelength and multimessenger study

-The Swift Gamma-Ray Explorer is a spatial observatory designed to make prompt multi-wavelength observations of Gamma-Ray Bursts (GRBs) and GRB afterglows.
-The X-ray telescope integrated on the Swift satellite (Swift-XRT) enables it to precisely locate the positions of GRBs with a few arcseconds accuracy within 100 s of the burst onset \citep{burrows2005swift}.
-The Swift-XRT covers the energy range from 0.2 keV to 10 keV, and its sensitivity is 2 $\times$ 10$^{-14}$ erg cm$^{-2}$ s$^{-1}$ in 10$^{4}$ s \citep{burrows2005swift}.

-We have searched for Swift-XRT sources located approximate to the positions of the six LHAASO UHE sources (position offset $<$ 0.3$^{\circ}$).
-As a result, no such Swift-XRT sources were detected\footnote{The Swift-XRT 2SXPS catalogue has been checked.
-The website is https://www.swift.ac.uk/2SXPS/ulserv.php}.
-Moreover, among the six sources, the Swift-XRT only has X-ray data within the 0.3$^{\circ}$ radius ROI centered on J0206$+$4302u\footnote{The data were acquired from https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/swift.pl}.
-The data with exposure time of 1577.1 s were used to set constraint on SED of the six sources at keV band.
+The \textit{Swift Gamma-Ray Explorer} is a spatial observatory designed to make prompt multiwavelength observations of gamma-ray bursts (GRBs) and GRB afterglows.
+The integrated X-ray telescope on the \textit{Swift} satellite (\textit{Swift}-XRT) enables it to precisely locate the positions of GRBs with a few arcsecond accuracy within 100 s of the burst onset \citep{burrows2005swift}.
+The \textit{Swift}-XRT covers an energy range from 0.2 keV to 10 keV, and its sensitivity is 2 $\times$ 10$^{-14}$ erg cm$^{-2}$ s$^{-1}$ in 10$^{4}$ s \citep{burrows2005swift}.
+We have searched for X-ray sources spatially close to the six LHAASO UHE sources (position offset $<$ 0\fdg3) within the \textit{Swift}-XRT dataset.
+As a result, no such source was observed.\footnote{The \textit{Swift}-XRT 2SXPS catalog at \url{https://www.swift.ac.uk/2SXPS/} has been checked.} Furthermore, among the six sources, \textit{Swift}-XRT observations were exclusively available within the 0\fdg3 radius region of interest (ROI) centered on J0206$+$4302u.\footnote{The data were acquired from \url{https://heasarc.gsfc.nasa.gov/cgi-bin/W3Browse/swift.pl}.} These data with exposure time of 1577.1 s were used to set the constraint on SEDs of the six sources in the keV band as no abundant efficient photons were detected.
+The upper limit results were 7.0 $\times$ 10$^{-14}$ erg cm$^{-2}$ s$^{-1}$ at 1.5 keV and 6.1 $\times$ 10$^{-13}$ erg cm$^{-2}$ s$^{-1}$ at 8.1 keV.
+Appendix \ref{subsec:swift ana} presents more details about the data processing.

-With the X-ray data of J0206$+$4302u ROI, the photon flux upper limit extracted from the X-ray image analysis package $\mathbf{XIMAGE}$ integrated in $\mathbf{HEASOFT}$ software\footnote{The software can be downloaded from https://heasarc.gsfc.nasa. gov/lheasoft/download.html} was 1.55 $\times$ 10$^{-2}$ s$^{-1}$.
-The effect of photo-electric absorption was considered to meet an exponential damping function as shown below

-Where $N_{\rm{H}}$ is the column density of hydrogen.
-It was set to the Galactic value at the sky region around J0206$+$4302u\footnote{The Galactic value of column density of hydrogen can be checked on https://www.swift.ac.uk/analysis/nhtot/}, which equals to 9.84 $\times$ 10$^{20}$ cm$^{-2}$. $\sigma_{\rm{pe}}(E)$ is the photo-electric cross-section.

-Similar to the analysis of Fermi-LAT data, a power law model was used to describe the energy spectrum of X-ray.
-Due to the low count rate, the spectral slope estimation was inaccurate.
-Thus, the spectral index was assumed to be 1.8 \citep{giommi2021x}.
-The SED upper limit acquired from the analysis was 7.0 $\times$ 10$^{-14}$ erg cm$^{-2}$ s$^{-1}$ at 1.5 keV and 6.1 $\times$ 10$^{-13}$ erg cm$^{-2}$ s$^{-1}$ at 8.1 keV.

-\subsection{Planck dataset}
+\subsection{\textit{Planck} dataset}

-The Planck satellite, launched on 2009 May 14, is a third-generation space experiment aiming to study the Cosmic Microwave Background (CMB).
+The \textit{Planck} satellite, launched on 2009 May 14, is a third-generation space experiment aiming to study the cosmic microwave background (CMB).
 It covers the observation wavelength from 350 $\mu$m to 1 cm and has a good angular resolution of $\sim$ 5 arcmin \citep{tauber2010planck}.